 SMT is modeled by duplicating data structures that correspond to duplicated resources and increasing the sizes of those shared critical resources like the register file.
-Round-robin policy is used at various pipeline stages to decide which threads should go ahead.
-It will be our future work to try other scheduling policies like ICOUNT for our SMT performance model.
-More detail about these SMT enhancements can be found in [17].
+Roundrobin policy is used at various pipeline stages to decide which threads should go ahead.
+More detail about SMT enhancement can be found in [14].

 We extended Turandot to model a CMP configuration.
-So far, only multi-programmed workloads without inter-thread synchronization are supported.
+So far, only multi-programmed workloads without interthread synchronization are supported.
 This essentially consists of simulating two separate cores, except that cache and cache-bus conflicts in the shared L2 cache must be modeled, as they are important determinants of performance.